eceltov/V3Project/README.md

 The performance of the search is measured by how long the user has to scroll to find the target frame, analogous to finding the rank of the target (annotation) frame in the sorted list.

 <img src="./figures/sim_search.png" alt="Similarity Search" width="1000"/>

-This evaluation approach is used for the other search methodologies as well.

 ## Results